 - An investor should conduct fundamental stock analysis before investing in any stock

 - Once the investor buys a stock after due diligence, she should think of long-term association with the company and not panic if its stock price falls.
 We can see that JK Lakshmi fell by 60%, Allahabad Bank by 50% and Haldyn Glass by 40% before their share prices recovered.
-After investing in a company, the investor should ignore market fluctuations and instead focus on business performance of the companies to monitor her portfolio.
+After investing in a company, the investor should ignore market fluctuations and instead focus on the business performance of the companies to monitor her portfolio.

 - The investor should use the buying opportunity presented by recessions to increase her investments in good stocks.